 d) deal exclusively with all matters relating to the award of coursework scholarships within the Deed of Gift of the University and awards funded by Government and other external agencies;

-e) on behalf of Academic Board, approve the establishment of coursework scholarships that are not restricted to students enrolled in a course offered by an individual faculty and are in accordance with University legislation and policy;
+e) on behalf of Academic Board, approve the establishment of coursework scholarships that are not restricted to students enrolled in a course offered by an individual school and are in accordance with University legislation and policy;

 f) on behalf of Academic Board, oversee the establishment of all coursework scholarships having regard to University legislation and policy;